 No doubt you will want to change some things on Carrot.
 We get into that a little later with the customization section.
 But suffice it to say that Carrot is WordPress based, so the backend of your site will look familiar, and everything can be accessed within a few clicks.
 No need to know any code.
 Which is a big help for real estate investors?

 Finally, we can move beyond the subjective part of this review and get into some more hard-hitting, data-driven analysis of Carrot.

 When real estate investors talk about results they generally mean one of two things.

-But of course, not every market, nor every website will have a consistent flood of leads.
-It really comes down to how much time and or money you can devote to your business and getting results online.
+But of course, not every market or website will have a consistent flood of leads.
+It comes down to how much time and/or money you can devote to your business and getting results online.

-After a month I started to notice I was climbing in the search results.
-I was able to get on the first page for a lot of my targeted keywords which was fantastic…
+After a month, I started to notice I was climbing in the search results.
+I was able to get on the first page for many of my targeted keywords which were fantastic…

 Keywords like “we buy houses [my city], sell your house fast [my city}.

 So I bit the bullet and kicked off a Facebook ads campaign.
 Sure enough, within the first two days, I got 2 brand new leads in my inbox.
 I also started retargeting because I could see that many people clicked on my Facebook ads but didn’t opt-in.
 So now I can show ads to them on Facebook later.
 Well worth the $20 bucks and 2 hours on Sunday I spent.

 This wouldn’t be a true Carrot website review without some data and screenshots (see below).